brainstormforce/header-footer-elementor/readme.txt

 == Changelog ==
 = Development Version =
+- Improvement: Improved compatibility with Astra theme.
 - Fix: Closed the HTML tag in footer in the global theme compatibility.
-- Fix: Navigation Menu - Fixed spacing issue when border-width is increased for expanded layout.
+- Fix: Navigation Menu - Fixed spacing issue when border-width is increased for 'Expanded' layout.
 - Fix: Navigation Menu - Fixed extra spacing if used in the footer.

-= 1.5.4 =
-- Improvement: Improved compatibility with Astra theme.

 = 1.5.3 =
 - Fix: Polylang plugin conflicting issue with target rules.